 No matter how hard you try, you must walk a mile in your customers’ shoes before you can truly understand the pros and cons of your product.

 From customers’ perspectives, things may look different.
 You need to understand what they experience—right from the moment they discover your product online to making a purchase.
-The more you know about customer experience, the better.
+The more you know about customer experience, and address their objections, the better.
 After all, satisfied customers return.

 So how do you get to know their perspective?
 By collecting customer feedback.